JanneMattila/www/docs/_posts/2024/01/2024-01-29-multiple-private-endpoints.markdown

 is a great way to secure network level access to your Azure resources.
 It's well known and commonly used.

-But there is one, _luckily rare_, potential issue that you need to be aware of.
+In typical circumstances you should not have any problems with it.
+However, it's good to understand one specific, _luckily rare_, scenario which you really should avoid.
 Let me walk you through it.

 First, let's create a new storage account and enable Private Endpoint for it:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/01/29/multiple-private-endpoints/resources.png" %}

-We block public access:
+Let's block public access to it:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/01/29/multiple-private-endpoints/storage-networking-public.png" %}

-We create a private endpoint to specific subnet:
+Let's create a private endpoint to specific subnet:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/01/29/multiple-private-endpoints/storage-networking-private.png" %}